callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 ---
 layout: base
-permalink: /books/technomarxist-manifesto/prologue
+permalink: /books/waiting-for-marxocracy/prologue
 title: ""
 ---

-# The Technomarxist Manifesto
+# Waiting For Marxocracy
 Have you ever thought about how FOSS-projects are run?
 Are they democracies, dictatorships, or maybe even oligarchs?
 What is the optimal way of running a FOSS-project?
 Also, how do we enact the correct policy, remain human and not die in the process?